dmytrovskyi/telegram-chat-summariser/README.md

 ```

 ## Links in summary
-If you want to include the links to the starting theme message in the summary, for public group your group have to be a SUPERGROUP.
-To make you group a supergroup, you should make it public and change back to the private.
+If you want to include the links to the starting theme message in the summary, for private group your group have to be a SUPERGROUP.
+To make you group a SUPERGROUP, you should make it public and change back to the private.

 ## Run on server
 ```bash